getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/metrics.md

 title: 'Metrics'
 sidebar_order: 3
 ---
-Performance metrics provide insight about how users experience your application.
-You set the target thresholds, then identify how your application is performing.
-For example, you can track metrics such as Latency and [Throughput](#throughput-total-rpm-rps) in [Discover]({%- link _documentation/performance-monitoring/discover-queries/index.md -%}) or Performance.
-By identifying useful thresholds by which to measure your application, you have a quantifiable measure of your application's health and can more easily identify when errors occur or if performance issues are emerging.
+Metrics provide insight about how users are experiencing your application.
+In [Performance]({% link _documentation/performance-monitoring/performance/index.md %}), we'll set you up with a few of the basic metrics to get you started.
+For further customizations on target threshholds, feel free to build out a query using the Discover [Query Builder]({% link _documentation/performance-monitoring/discover-queries/query-builder.md %}).
+By identifying useful thresholds by which to measure your application, you have a quantifiable measurement of your application's health.
+This means you can more easily identify when errors occur or if performance issues are emerging.

 ## Apdex
 Apdex is an industry-standard metric used to track and measure user satisfaction based on response times in your application.
 The Apdex score provides the ratio of satisfactory, tolerable, and frustrated requests in a specific transaction or endpoint.
 This metric provides a standard for you to compare transaction performance, understand which ones may require additional optimization or investigation, and set targets or goals for performance.